JADES NIRSpec Spectroscopy of GN-z11: Lyman-$\alpha$ emission and possible enhanced nitrogen abundance in a $z=10.60$ luminous galaxy: Results

 The \citet{Gutkin2016} models in Figure~\ref{fig:ratio_diagram} demonstrate the two-valued nature of (\neiiiL3869 + \oiiL3727)/H$\delta$ with metallicity.
 Although the signal-to-noise ratio requirements significantly cut down the available SDSS sample, one can still see clear evidence of this two-valued relation.
 The $z>5.5$ sample from \citet{Cameron2023} appears to follow an extrapolation of the low-metallicity (high-ionization) branch of this two-valued sequence.
-We see that GN-z11 (yellow diamond) lies in good agreement with the sequence formed by these $z>5.5$ galaxies.
-It falls on top of the \citet{Gutkin2016} $Z/Z_\odot =$ 0.07 model line, suggesting $12+{\rm log(O/H)}\approx7.5$, and lies proximal to the model values with log $U=-2.0$, consistent with the empirical values derived above.
+We see that GN-z11 (diamond symbol) lies in good agreement with the sequence formed by these $z>5.5$ galaxies.
+It falls between the \citet{Gutkin2016} $Z/Z_\odot =$ 0.07 and $Z/Z_\odot =$ 0.15 model lines, suggesting $12+{\textrm log(O/H)}\approx7.7$, and lies proximal to the model values with log $U=-2.0$, consistent with the empirical values derived above.